aws-samples/comfyui-personalized-generative-ai-avatars-app/README.md

    - `RECORD_NAME_COMFYUI`: Subdomain for ComfyUI (e.g. `comfyui.example.com`)
    - `RECORD_NAME_AVATAR_APP`: Subdomain for Avatar App (e.g. `avatar-app.example.com`, required for ComfyUIWithAvatarApp and FullStack deployments)
    - `RECORD_NAME_AVATAR_GALLERY`: Subdomain for Avatar Gallery (e.g. `avatar-gallery.example.com`, required for FullStack deployment)
+   - `MODEL_BUCKET_NAME`: Bucket containing the required models, clipvision, ipadapters.
+Mandatory for Avatar App.
+See presync all chapter.
 8. A valid SSL/TLS certificate for your domain in AWS Certificate Manager
 9. A Route 53 hosted zone for your domain
 10. Service Quotas increased for VPC: Inbound or outbound rules per security group to eg. `150`.
 Because the CloudFront Prefix list consumes approx. 60 rules (see: [Limit access to your origins using the AWS-managed prefix list for Amazon CloudFront](https://aws.amazon.com/de/blogs/networking-and-content-delivery/limit-access-to-your-origins-using-the-aws-managed-prefix-list-for-amazon-cloudfront/))